 Sexual assault is a traumatic experience for anyone, particularly when travelling overseas and away from home.
 It can also be a distressing experience for families and friends.
-This publication is designed to provide advice on how to avoid becoming a victim of sexual assault, and to provide advice to victims of sexual assault and their families if it does happen while overseas.
+This page provides advice on how to avoid becoming a victim of sexual assault, and advice to victims of sexual assault and their families if it does happen while overseas.

 Sexual assault can happen anywhere to anyone.
-Sexual assault is an act of violence.
-It violates a person's sense of safety and control and can leave them feeling powerless and dishonoured.
+Sexual assault is an act of violence which violates a person's sense of safety and control and can leave them feeling powerless and dishonoured.

 Perpetrators of sexual assault may use drugs, threats, power, force and manipulation to attempt to control another person's body, senses and emotions.